tylergannon/rails-workflow/README.markdown

     #  This will create a transition callback which will stop the event
     #  and return false if validations fail.

     halt_transition_unless_valid!

-    #  This is the same as
+    #  This is the same as doing

+    before_transition do
+      throw :abort unless valid?
+    end

 ### Checking A Transition